Surjectivity of a Gluing Construction in Special Lagrangian Geometry

-In this section we shall analyse bubbling-off near special Larangian Jacobi-integrable smooth cones of multiplicity $1$.
+\l{bu} In this section we shall analyse blowing-up near multiplicity-one special Larangian cones with isolated singularity.
 We can summarize our results as follows.

+Let $(M,\om,J,\Om)$ be an almost Calabi--Yau manifold of complex dimension $m$, and $X$ a special Lagrangian $m$-fold in $(M,\om,J,\Om)$ with only one singular point $x$ modelled on a multiplicity-one special Lagrangian cone $C\su\C^m$ with isolated singularity, where $C$ need not be the stable $T^2$-cone as in \S\ref{intro} and so we are in a more general situation.
+The problems in the present section are {\it local} near $x$ and so we may take $M$ to be an open ball about $x$.
+We consider special Lagrangian varifolds $V_1,V_2,\cdots,V_n,\cdots$ tending to $X$.

-We take a special Lagrangian varifold $X$ with singularity only at one point $x$ and asymptotic at $x$ to a multiplicity $1$ special Lagrangian Jacobi-integrable smooth cone $C$.
-We consider special Lagrangian varifolds $V$ close to $X$.
-We define an energy functional for $V$.
-We prove that if the energy of $V$ is small then $V$ has singularity only at one point $y$ and asymptotic at $y$ to a multiplicity $1$ smooth cone close to $C$, and if the energy of $V$ is large then $V$ bubbles off.
+We begin in \S\ref{energy section} by recalling the definition of an {\it energy} functional for $V_n$ introduced in the preceding paper \cite{Imagi}.
+We prove that if the energy of $V_n$ is small then $V_n$ has singularity only at one point $y_n$ and asymptotic at $y_n$ to a multiplicity-one special Lagrangian cone $C^1$-close to $C$.